cloro

 On this page

 Every team running on Google’s official Custom Search JSON API has until January 1, 2027 to migrate.
-Per Google’s developer docs, the Custom Search JSON API is closed to new customers and existing customers are on a 13-month sunset clock.
-Even when it worked, the API capped at 10 results per request and 10,000 paid queries per day, with no ads, no AI Overview, no People Also Ask — a curated subset of Google’s index that bears little resemblance to what real users see.
+Per Google’s developer docs, the Custom Search JSON API is closed to new customers, leaving existing customers on a 13-month sunset clock.
+Even when it worked, the API capped at 10 results per request and returned no ads, no AI Overview, and no People Also Ask — a curated subset of Google’s index that bears little resemblance to what real users see.

-That’s the urgent forcing function for a 2026 SERP API decision.
-The longer-running ones matter just as much:
+That is the urgent forcing function for 2026.
+The longer-running pressures matter just as much:

 • The n=100 parameter was deprecated on September 11, 2025 per Locomotive Agency.
 SERP APIs now paginate 10 results at a time, and infrastructure costs across the category rose accordingly.

-• Position-1 organic CTR fell 58% under AIO per Ahrefs, and only 38% of pages cited inside AIOs also rank in the organic top 10 — down from 76% in the prior period per Ahrefs’ 4M-URL study.
+• Position-1 organic CTR fell 58% under AIO per Ahrefs.
+Only 38% of pages cited inside AIOs also rank in the organic top 10, down from 76% in the prior period per Ahrefs’ 4M-URL study.
 Tracking rank without tracking citation captures half the picture.

 Scope.
 This roundup covers multi-engine SERP APIs — products that abstract Google + Bing + AI-search surfaces behind one parsed-JSON interface.
-For a Google-specific deep dive (10 tools across SERP, Maps, Jobs, Images, Business Profile) see Best Google Scraper 2026.
+For a Google-specific deep dive see Best Google Scraper 2026.
 For a pure pricing breakdown see Cheapest SERP API 2026.
+For the DIY route, see how to scrape Google Search results with Python.

 ToolTierEnginesAI OverviewChatGPT/PerplexityStarting price